RobertTalbert/discretecs/MTH325-Fall2022/course-documentation/MTH325-syllabus-F22.md

 **Important dates:** (All found on the calendar but summarized here for reference)

-- Monday August 5: No class (Labor Day recess).
+- Monday September 5: No class (Labor Day recess).
-- Friday Ocobter 7: No class (Talbert at conference) but Content Skill Standard quiz done on your own
+- Friday October 7: No class (Talbert at conference) but Content Skill Standard quiz done on your own
 - Monday October 24: No class (Fall Break).
 - Wednesday November 2: No class (Talbert at conference).
 - Wedensday November 16 and Friday November 18: No class (Talbert at conference).